gh-viewer/book/state-management.md

 'react-navigation': 'react-navigation/lib-rn/react-navigation.js',
 ```

-We need to create this alias because React-Navigation also has browser support, but in our case we want to use the React-Native APIs.
+We need to create this alias because React Navigation also has browser support, but in our case we want to use the React Native APIs.

 Now let's create a `Navigation.js` file in `src/components`, with the following contents: